Key Topics for C++ Projects

 5. Data Management

-- Vectors: Used to store dynamic lists of customers and booked rooms.
-It makes the system adaptable to changes without worrying about fixed sizes.
+- Vectors: Utilized to hold dynamic arrays of customers and booked rooms, allowing the system to adapt to change without the concern of fixed, pre-determined sizes.

-6. Input/Output Operations: Students practice handling user input and displaying structured information, allowing real-time interaction with the system.
+6. Input/Output Operations: Students will get practice implementing user input and presenting output in a structured manner which allows live interaction with the system.

 Algorithm